Mass Effect: Andromeda & the Bioware Crisis - Part 1

 4-4-2017-3-51-23-PM-1024x510.png

-They didn't show much, regardless of if you chose a straight, gay, or bi lover.
+They didn't show much, regardless of whether you chose straight, gay, or bi.
 In fact, the scene in question looked quite silly to me.
 Nonetheless, that didn't stop outraged parents and useless news reporters from causing a big fuss about it as though sex was this horrific new discovery, though, it didn't matter much in the long run.
 Mass Effect still did well, and the negative attention it got probably contributed to those sales more than it hurt sales.
 Ever since then, Bioware has managed to—either inadvertently or intentionally—keep up the tradition of controversy in their games.

 Next time...